 Overall, the key difference is the speed and control of water heating.
 The clear winner is the Breville Barista Pro.

-Another key point in favor of the Breville Barista Pro is the “Pause Grind” function.
-During the grind, push in the portafilter to pause the grin.
+Another point for the Breville Barista Pro is the “Pause Grind” function.
+During the grind, push in the portafilter to pause grinding.
 That allows you to distribute the coffee grounds with a few taps before finishing up.
 You avoid the big mountain of grounds that inevitably spills all over when you take out the portafilter.
-I use the pause grind all the time to get a more even puck.

 That said, the Breville Barista Express still gives you good flexibility in grinding your coffee beans.
 The 16 grind levels cover most of the options you’d want for your optimal espresso extraction.
-It’s just not as exact, and that means the espresso won’t be quite as good over time.
+It’s just not as exact, and that means the espresso won’t be quite as pristine.